niallbee/capstone/day-1/install-configure-jenkins.md

 ## Creating an admin user for the Jenkins controller (VM1)

-1. In the Jenkins setup wizard, paste the copied password into the Administrator password box.
+1. In the Jenkins set up wizard in your browser, paste the copied password into the Administrator password box.
 Click continue.

 2. In the Jenkins UI page you should see options to install suggested plugins or select plugins to install.
 Click install suggested plugins.